pixbi/duplo/README.md

 is because of the complexity that the factory pattern introduces.
 Take the following example, per the conventional JavaScript prototypal model:

-A `new Car()` is instantiated; an `new Engine()` is then instantiated as a result.
+Say a `new Car()` is instantiated; an `new Engine()` is then instantiated as a result.
 The conventional approach is that the new engine can only be referenced from within the car instance.
 This provides run-time isolation.

-The flip-side of this is that potentally a complicated tree of dynamic objects are interconnected in a way that is difficult to hold in a single person's working memory.
+The flip-side of this is that potentally a complicated tree of dynamic objects are interconnected in a way that is difficult to hold in a person's working memory.
 The result is typically an unmanageable codebase.

 An alternative approach is to make everything static.
 Instead of dynamically instantiating objects (in this case, modules), you would name your instance.
 In